 Note: If you inted to use more than 4GB of memory on a Windows based system, you must have a 64-bit operating system to get past the 4GB barrier.
-More information can be found in my Vista an 4GB of RAM article.
-This article also applies to newer versions including Windows 7 and 8 OS versions.
+More information can be found in my Windows and 4GB or More of RAM article.

 Does Type Really Matter?

 The type of memory does matter to the performance of a system.
 This used to be somewhat of an issue but all new desktops now use the DDR3 standard.
 Because of this, the more important factor is the speed of the memory.
+Typically, the memeory is listed either based on its clock speed (DDR3 1600 MHz) or its projected bandwidth (PC3-12800).
 Below is a chart detailing the order of the type and speed in order of fastest to slowest: